cloud-annotations/object-detection-react/README.md

 # Object Detection React App

-You can find an in depth walkthrough for training a TensorFlow.js model to use in this demo [here](https://cloud-annotations.github.io/training/).
+You can find an in depth walkthrough for training a TensorFlow.js model [here](https://cloud-annotations.github.io/training/).

 ## Setup
 `git clone` the repo and `cd` into it by running the following command: